Finding sweet treats for our dogs, and even our family members, that don’t do too much harm to the system can be tough.

 But more than just working as a digestive aid, honey can also soothe aches and pains, as well as helping to fight against infection.

-Honey has wonderful properties that are antimicrobial in nature, making it good for both unwell pooches as much as dogs you want to keep healthy and hearty.
+Honey has wonderful antimicrobial properties, making it good for both unwell pooches as much as dogs you want to keep healthy and hearty.

 This makes honey a good treat for older dogs, providing old age hasn’t made them supersensitive to sugary sweetness, or outright diabetic.